rubyguides

 This matters when working with APIs or libraries that use one style exclusively.

-Ruby 3 Keyword Arguments
+Ruby 3 keyword arguments

 In Ruby 3, hashes and keyword arguments are handled separately.
 If a method expects keyword arguments but receives a hash, slice alone will not convert between them: